Khuselwa27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script prints a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 This script prints a script that creates a directory called my_dir with permissions 751 in the working directory.
 This script prints a script that changes the group owner to school for the file hello.
-Tis script prints  script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+This script prints a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+This script prints a a script that changes the owner and the group owner of _hello to vincent and staff respectively.